RWU-R2M/r2m_rover_dashboard/docs/developer/backend/backend_usage.md

 ## Security Notes
 - Only whitelisted commands can be run via `/api/execute`.
-- Disable endpoints you do not need.
+- Disable endpoints you do not need (e.g., `ENABLE_COMMAND_ENDPOINT`, `ENABLE_CONTROL_ENDPOINT`).
-- No authentication is enabled do not expose the API to untrusted networks.
+- No authentication is enabled; do not expose the API to untrusted networks.
+- **Warning:** The shutdown and reboot endpoints (`/api/control/*`) have significant system impact and should be used with extreme caution.
+Ensure the backend process runs with appropriate permissions, and consider disabling these endpoints (`ENABLE_CONTROL_ENDPOINT=false`) if not strictly necessary.

 ---